Tin City, Alaska

 They also have the nearby Tin City LRRS (Long Range Radar Site) Airport.

 History

 Tin ore was discovered on Cape Mountain in July 1902.
 A mining camp was established at the base of the mountain in 1903 and the Tin City post office was opened in 1904.
 By 1907 it had a few widely scattered houses and two companies operating out of the village.
-The post office closed in 1909.
+The post office was closed in 1909.